uccser/cs-field-guide/text/en/chapters/programming-languages.md

 - Make it print multiples of 5 instead of 3. *Hint:* You need to change more than just the first line, you will need to make a change on the third line as well.
 - Make it print the first 10 multiples instead of the first 5.
 Make sure it printed 10 multiples, and not 9 or 11!

 You can also loop over a list of data.
 Try running the program below.
-It will generate a series of “spam” messages, one addressed to each person in the recipients list!
+It will generate a series of "spam" messages, one addressed to each person in the recipients list!

 Note that the # symbol tells the computer that it should ignore the line, as it is a comment for the programmer.